Snowflake-Labs/sfquickstarts/site/sfguides/src/dora/snowflake-auto-grader.md

  , description varchar)
  returns variant
  api_integration = dora_api_integration
- context_headers = (current_timestamp,current_account, current_statement)
+ context_headers = (current_timestamp,current_account, current_statement, current_account_name)
  as 'https://awy6hshxy4.execute-api.us-west-2.amazonaws.com/dev/edu_dora/grader'
 ;
 ```

 The `grader` function will be located in the `UTIL_DB.PUBLIC` schema in your account.
-If you don't see the function, please refresh the objects in the **Databases** section of your account.
+If you don't see the function, refresh the objects in the **Databases** section of your account.
 In addition, ensure you are using the `ACCOUNTADMIN` role.

 ![refresh picker](./assets/picker-refresh.png)
 <!-- ------------------------ -->
 ## Confirm that the auto-grader is provisioned correctly
 Duration: 1